Open Source Days

 Important Notes

 • All speakers are required to adhere to our Code of Conduct.
-We also highly recommend that speakers take our online Inclusive Speaker Orientation Course.
+We also highly recommend that speakers take our Inclusive Speaker Orientation Course.

 • Avoid sales or marketing pitches and discussing unlicensed or potentially closed-source technologies when preparing your proposal; these talks are almost always rejected due to the fact that they take away from the integrity of our events, and are rarely well-received by conference attendees.